Maldives - Formalities

 Last updated May 2014.

-Being a Muslim society, dogs are considered unclean and are required to be kept on board.
-Yachts can enter the Maldives with dogs onboard as long as the animal remains onboard at all times.
+Being a Muslim society, dogs are considered unclean and are not permitted to be brought into the county.